201: Rocketship X-M

 This is a line uttered by Steve Martin, playing a caustic waiter, in the 1979 film The Muppet Movie.

 I can’t remember.
-Were we supposed to stay ... –I think we’re supposed to go to the rocket. –Was it this way? –We’re going to the rocket. –Astronauts straight back ... –I’m an astronaut. –Anyone for ribs? –Hello, Cleveland!
+Were we supposed to stay ... –I think we’re supposed to go to the rocket. –Was it this way? –We’re going to the rocket. –Astronauts straight back ... fifteen minutes. –I’m an astronaut. –Wanna stop for ribs? –Hello, Cleveland!

 A reference to the 1984 “mockumentary” This Is Spinal Tap, about a hapless heavy metal band.
 In one scene, the band gets hopelessly lost in a maze of corridors on their way to the stage for a concert in Cleveland.